-- For decades, Germany has used detailed ecological data to - plan its transport infrastructure better.
-Its Federal Agency for - ◀ Nature Conservation has mapped out nationally important - habitat arteries and corridors as well as "unfragmented - has enabled it to plan its nature networks as precisely as its transport ones.
+- For decades, Germany has used detailed ecological data to plan its transport infrastructure better.
+Its Federal Agency for - ✓ Nature Conservation has mapped out nationally important - ₹ habitat arteries and corridors as well as "unfragmented - has enabled it to plan its nature networks as precisely as its transport ones.
 Its habitat network is made up of 4,550 links with a length of around 60,923 km and the transport infrastructure network in 2010 was found to sever these habitat arteries in 9,257 cases.
-This has enabled planners developing new railways to consider a wide range of interactions, including potential conflicts with aspirations to restore connectivity between habitat areas.
+This has enabled planners developing new railways to consider a wide range of interactions, whether potential conflicts or aspirations.